rackerlabs/rackspace-how-to/content/cloud-servers/myrackspace-multi-factor-authentication.md

-An administrative user of the account can use the **Require Multi-factor** option to decide whether to make multi-factor authentication a requirement for all users or to allow users to choose whether or not they want to use multi-factor authentication.
+An administrative user of the account can use the **Require Multi-factor** option to decide whether to make multi-factor authentication a requirement for all users or to allow users to choose if they want to use multi-factor authentication.

 1. Log in to the [MyRackspace portal](https://my.rackspace.com/).

-2. In the top menu bar, click **Account** and then select **User List**.
+2. In the top menu bar, click **Account** and then select **User Management**.

-3. At the top of the User List page, click **My Multi-Factor Devices**.
+3. Click **My Multi-Factor Devices**.

 4. Next to the **Require Multi-Factor** label, click the pencil icon and select one of the following options:

     -  **Required for all users on this account** - Makes multi-factor authentication a requirement for all users on your account.
-Setup must take place on each user's next login.
+Setup must take place at each user's next login.

     -  **Optional per user** - Makes multi-factor authentication optional for all users on your account.
-Users who want to use multi-factor authentication are prompted to register a paired mobile passcode or SMS-capable device on their next login.
+Users who want to use multi-factor authentication are prompted to register a paired mobile passcode or SMS-capable device at their next login.

 7. Click **Save Setting**.